christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 By the 1960s, Cohen was already a celebrated abstract painter.
 The London-born artist represented Britain at both Documenta and at the Venice Biennale, among varied international contemporary art exhibitions, and mounted numerous solo shows in the UK, the US, and Canada.
-Among his early acrylic paintings there are color fields of innovative, noisy textures and imbricated patterns.
-Other figure-ground compositions depict uncanny, primitive, and at times life-like forms.[^gazelli] These latter works marked the first traces of Cohen's functional model of artistic perception.
+Among his early acrylic paintings are color fields of innovative, noisy textures and imbricated patterns.
+His figure-ground compositions on the other hand depict uncanny, primitive, and at times life-like forms.[^gazelli] These latter works mark the first traces of Cohen's functional model of artistic perception.

 In 1968, Cohen moved to California for teaching and research.
 There he learned computer programming, which was unusual for visual arts faculty at the